 Bone densitometry technologists independently perform or assist the licensed practitioner in the completion of densitometric procedures.
-Bone densitometry technologists document medications in accordance with federal and state laws, regulations or lawful institutional policy.
+Bone densitometry technologists document medications in accordance with statutes, regulations, accreditation standards and institutional policies.

-The practice of cardiac-interventional and vascular-interventional is performed by health care professionals responsible for the administration of ionizing radiation for diagnostic, therapeutic or research purposes.
-A cardiac-interventional and vascular-interventional technologist performs radiographic, fluoroscopic and other procedures and acquires and analyzes data needed for diagnosis at the request of and for interpretation by a licensed practitioner.
+The practice of cardiac interventional and vascular interventional is performed by health care professionals responsible for the administration of ionizing radiation for diagnostic, therapeutic or research purposes.
+A cardiac interventional and vascular interventional technologist performs radiographic, fluoroscopic and other procedures and acquires and analyzes data needed for diagnosis at the request of and for interpretation by a licensed practitioner.

-Cardiac-interventional and vascular-interventional technologists independently perform or assist the licensed practitioner or radiologist assistant in the completion of cardiac-interventional and vascular-interventional procedures.
-Cardiac-interventional and vascular-interventional technologists prepare, administer and document activities related to medications and radiation exposure in accordance with federal and state laws, regulations, or lawful institutional policy.
+Cardiac interventional and vascular interventional technologists independently perform or assist the licensed practitioner or radiologist assistant in the completion of cardiac interventional and vascular interventional procedures.
+Cardiac interventional and vascular interventional technologists prepare, administer and document activities related to medications and radiation exposure in accordance with statutes, regulations, accreditation standards and institutional policies.